demensky/demensky.com/en/index.md

 ##### Responsibilities:

--   implementation of a new website in accordance with TK, content and design;
+-   implementation of a new website in accordance with TOR, content and design;
--   processing the existing website according to TK, content or design;
+-   processing the existing website according to TOR, content or design;
 -   team-work and problem descussion in case of unobvious decision.

 [typescript]: https://www.typescriptlang.org/